Vietnam.vn - Nền tảng quảng bá Việt Nam

 2-3605.png

 The Lancet XXL is said to have a significantly improved range of up to 200 km, and its warhead has an explosive force equivalent to 20 kg of TNT.
 Other advances said to be included in the Lancet XXL UAV include an integrated artificial intelligence (AI) element used to automatically select targets.
-If true, it would signal a potentially significant leap forward in Russian drone technology on the battlefield.
+If true, it signals a potentially significant leap forward in Russian drone technology on the battlefield.
 Photo: @ Military TV.

 3-9425.png